 Compliments and words of thanks are welcome and are relayed to staff members and supervisors.
 We love to hear the good, and we need to hear the not-so-good.
 If you have a concern about your care or your visit to us, please contact the Director of Patient Experience at 315-261-5050.
 If something about your care is of concern to you, allow our Director of Patient Experience to address your concern first.
 We are committed to continuous improvement and your feedback assists us to serve you better.

-Valet service is available free of charge on our main hospital campus from 6:30AM to 3:00PM daily.
-Our employees make every effort to leave the closest parking spaces open for patients and visitors, and spaces for people with disabilities are clearly marked.
+Valet service is available free of charge on our main hospital campus from 7:00AM to 3:00PM, M-F. Our employees make every effort to leave the closest parking spaces open for patients and visitors, and spaces for people with disabilities are clearly marked.
 Designated space for emergency visits and for clergy is available adjacent to the emergency room of the main campus.
 Parking at all our inpatient and outpatient facilities is free of charge.